alexwillman/Project1-GNS3-Mid-Size-Company-Network/03-basic-device-config.md

 ## Setting the Enable Secret

 The enable secret command sets and encrypts the privileged EXEC password for the device.
-The console line password (next part) will not be encrypted so we will use service password-encryption to encrypt that.
+The console line password (next part) will not be encrypted so we will use service password-encryption to encrypt it in the running configuration.
 Apply to each switch.

 You must be in global configuration mode to set this. (configure terminal)